NJ Sex Offenders Can Be Removed from Megan’s Law Monitoring

 What Is the Procedure for Megan’s Law Removal?

-An attorney files a motion with a Superior Court judge.
+An attorney files a motion with a Superior Court Judge.
 The prosecutor’s office may oppose the application.
-The judge may hold a hearing, which is closed to the public.
-Often the judge takes testimony from psychologists or other experts who have evaluated the offender and state their opinions as to the risk of threatening behavior.
+The Judge may hold a hearing, which is closed to the public.
+Often the Judge takes testimony from psychologists or other experts who have evaluated the offender and state their opinions as to the risk of threatening behavior.
 Factors taken into account include:

 - The nature of the crime and degree of force used